 Little Havana was another world from South Beach and we’re so glad we got to see this alternative side of Miami.
 We could have visited on our own but with Corinna we didn’t feel like outsiders and we got to meet people, visit places and learn so much about Cuban culture that we never would have alone.

-Little Havana Guide walking tours cost $69 and last three hours.
+Little Havana walking tours cost from $49 and last from 2.5 hours.
 You’ll need to make your own way to Little Havana.
 We took two buses from South Beach that took about 1.5 hours and cost $4 each way.
 See the Miami bus guide to plan your route.

 Where to Stay in South Beach